 CGS 1550.
 Introduction to LAN Management.
 An introduction to software used in operating a local area network.
 Hands-on experience with one or more software packages will be provided.
-Prerequisite: CGS 1060 or consent of department.
+Prerequisite: CGS 1060 and acceptable college placement test scores or successful completion of the appropriate college-prep classes, or consent of department.
 3 semester hours credit.
 [D]